alexnagase/AD2OktaLite/README.md

 ## Instructions
 1. Identify the Active Directory Mastered Okta group you want to transfer.
-2. Run the Python File with your Okta environment info as arguments.
+2. Run the Python File with your Okta environment info as parameters.
 3. Follow steps from the program
 4. Enable the generated rule in the Okta admin console.
 Optionally disable/remove rule when completed.

+## Parameters
+**-u, --url**
+company.okta.com (replace company with your Okta Tenant URL) **-t, --token**
+Use admin token generated from Okta Admin Console